top of page

 4 Nov 2024

-When it comes to restomods, there are two distinct schools of thought; sympathise and modernise, or completely reimagine the car from tread block to roof top.
-The MA-01 Biturbo Shamal, unveiled today, is certainly from the latter camp.
-The work of newly formed Modena Automobili, such are the changes, little of the original donor Shamal remains - potentially not without controversy.
+When it comes to restomods, there are two distinct schools of thought: refine and modernise, or reimagine the car entirely.
+The MA-01 Biturbo Shamal, unveiled today by the newly formed Modena Automobili, firmly belongs to the latter camp.
+So extensive are the changes little of the original donor car remains – potentially not without controversy.

 Modena Automobili Maserati MA-01 Biturbo Shamal Restomod

-To cope, the Shamal’s suspension system has been overhauled integrating a modern MacPherson setup at the front, and a heavily revised version of the Shamal’s semi-trailing arm layout at the rear.
-While a semi-trailing arm design is known to have limitations in terms of camber changes under load — especially during hard cornering — it was a popular layout for performance cars of the 1980s.
-Suspension technology has come a long way, and Modena Automobili promises their revisions maximise stability and agility, much like Redux have with their re-imagined E30 M3.
-The firm has even gone as far as designing an entirely new rear subframe.
+To cope, the Shamal’s suspension system has been overhauled, integrating a modern MacPherson setup at the front and a heavily revised version of the Shamal’s semi-trailing arm layout at the rear.
+While a semi-trailing arm design is known to have limitations in terms of camber changes under load – especially during hard cornering – it was a popular layout for performance cars of the 1980s.
+Suspension technology has come a long way, and Modena Automobili promises their revisions maximise stability and agility, much like Redux have with their reimagined E30 M3.
+The firm has even gone as far as designing an entirely new rear subframe, with development overseen by the project’s newly formed Technical Committee – a roll-call that includes Roberto Corradi, former Head of Product Development at Maserati, and Gianluca Di Oto, the engineer behind the Maserati MC20.

 Modena Automobili Maserati MA-01 Biturbo Shamal Restomod

-The redesign is further accentuated by a raised bonnet with new air vents and a prominent central pillar, which doubles as a roll-bar, an element carried over from the original.
-The rear fascia sports a squared-off spoiler, updated tail lights, and a diffuser with dual exhausts — all changes are said to improve airflow and stability at high speeds.
+At the front, a reworked grille houses carbon-clad LED headlights, flanked by a prominent new splitter.
+The bonnet gains additional air vents and a raised central section, while the distinctive central pillar – which doubles as a roll bar – remains a defining feature.
+The rear fascia features a squared-off spoiler, updated tail lights and a diffuser with dual exhausts – all intended to improve airflow and high-speed stability.

 Modena Automobili Maserati MA-01 Biturbo Shamal Restomod